Pivot (TV network): Closure

-On August 17, 2016, Participant Media announced that the channel would close by early 2017, citing low ratings, small viewing audiences, and an overall discontinuation of producing television shows by Participant under current CEO David Linde; the channel's shut date date was later confirmed to be on October 31.
+On August 17, 2016, Participant Media announced that the channel would close by early 2017, citing low ratings, small viewing audiences, and an overall discontinuation of producing television shows by Participant under current CEO David Linde; the channel's shut date was later confirmed to be on October 31.
 The channel officially closed at 6 a.m.
 EDT that morning; the last programs to air on the network were five consecutive airings of the film Good Night, and Good Luck starting at 8 p.m. on October 30 onward until the closure (the film choice was likely a nod to the final words spoken on one of Pivot's predecessors, Documentary Channel).
 During the split-screen credits of the last airing of the film on the channel, a commercial was shown showing the network's three-year history and thanking its viewers for watching (having been run over the last few weeks of the channel's broadcast) in place of a sign-off message; afterwards, the channel merely faded to black after the end of the film, shortly after replaced with a slide from the cable services notifying viewers of the closure.